Dan Povenmire: Career

-1987–1989: Early works
+1987–1991: Early works

 Povenmire left USC without finishing the degree requirements, and used the money from Fish merchandise to fund a short-lived career as a street artist.
 His first professional animation commission came on the Tommy Chong project Far Out Man, for which Povenmire produced two minutes of animation.
-By age 24, Povenmire was freelancing on several animated television series, including Teenage Mutant Ninja Turtles.
+By age 24, Povenmire was freelancing on several animated television series, including Teenage Mutant Ninja Turtles and X-Men: The Animated Series.
 In 1989, he appeared in a small role as a band member in Adam Sandler's first film, Going Overboard.

-1990–1993: The Simpsons
+1992–1998: The Simpsons, Rocko's Modern Life, and his animation career

 In the 1990s, Povenmire secured a job as a character layout animator on the hit animated series The Simpsons.
 His desk placed him opposite Jeffrey Marsh, another up-and-coming animator.
 They shared similar tastes in humor and music, and later became colleagues on other projects.

 Povenmire's experience, from both previous industry work and from his own projects, earned him respect at The Simpsons.
 He worked on layout animation and collaborated on storyboard production for the series, recalling later that staff were handed pages of production notes and instructed to "Do the [creative consultant] Brad Bird notes and any others that make sense."
 He maintained a side interest in film, writing scripts and the screenplay for a low-budget horror movie, Psycho Cop 2.
 The movie's producers offered Povenmire the opportunity to direct the film, but its terms required that he quit The Simpsons.
 Povenmire chose to stay with The Simpsons, which he enjoyed and considered a better fit with his future ambitions.
 Rif Coogan ended up directing the picture instead.

-1994–1998: Rocko's Modern Life

 "I could have just stayed at The Simpsons ad infinitum.
 I have friends there who were there when I was and are still working on the show.
 But animation is such that at the end of production they lay off all the artists and then at the end of post-production they bring all the artists back.
 I was looking at a two- or three-month downtime."